-Students admitted to the MSF degree program may be required to complete a three-credit-hour bridging course that serves as the foundation for the core MSF program.
-The requirement for the course will normally depend on courses completed by the student as an undergraduate and is determined by the program at the time of admission.
+Applicants admitted to the MSF degree program may be required to complete a three-credit-hour business bridging course that serves as the foundation for the core MSF program.
+The decision will normally depend on

 The business bridging course does not generate credit hours towards completion of the degree program graduation requirements.
 Students required to complete the bridging course are normally not eligible to register for degree program courses prior to successful completion of the bridging course.
 For further details, refer to Bridging Courses in Registration and Course Information within the Academic Policies and Regulations section earlier in this catalog.